Large Gravitational Wave Phase Shifts from Strong 3-body Interactions in Dense Stellar Clusters: Methods

-Note here that both $e$ and $f$, which are key GW observables, are somewhat subject to definitions as recently discussed in \cite{2024ApJ...969..132V}.
+Here, $r_0$ is the peri-center distance of the merging BBH at the time of formation during the interaction.
+This $r_0$ maps to a corresponding GW peak frequency as \citep[e.g.][]{2018PhRvD..97j3014S}

-A useful property of $r_0$ is that it only varies very little during the eccentric inspiral phase, in contrast to $a,e$.
+which can be used as a proxy for judging if the BBH is likely to be in the observable band or not (see also \cite{2024ApJ...969..132V}).
+It should be noted that the definition of the eccentricity in this work is based on the peak harmonic of the orbital frequency \cite{2003ApJ...598..419W, 2024ApJ...969..132V}.
+A convenient aspect of writing Eq. \ref{eq:AP_Dphi_e} in terms of $r_0$ is that $r_0$ only varies very little during the eccentric inspiral phase, in contrast to $a,e$.
 This implies that $r_0$ can be defined relatively accurately without specifying exactly at what point in time it is defined, as long as the BBH is still eccentric enough, or equivalently close enough to its initial assembly.
 We elaborate further on this in the Sec. \ref{sec:Numerical Methods}.

 Considering Eq. \ref{eq:AP_Dphi_e}, we see that the only part of the function that relates to the time-evolving BBH is the function

 which has a maximum that defines the maximum of the time-evolving GW phase shift.
 The eccentricity that leads to this maximum, referred to as $e_m$, is $e_m \approx 0.95$ (see also \citep{2024arXiv240305625S}) with a corresponding GW peak frequency, $f_{m} = f(e_m)$, that follows from combining Eq. \ref{eq:ae_e1lim} and \ref{eq:fp_rp},